Insider Buying: President and - GuruFocus.com

-On June 16, 2023, President and CEO Grumhaus David D Jr. bought 2,500 shares of Duff & Phelps Utility & Infrastructure Fund Inc. (DPG, Financial), a closed-end investment company that primarily invests in equity securities of domestic and foreign utility and infrastructure companies.
-This insider purchase comes as a positive signal for investors, as it indicates that the company's top executive has confidence in the future prospects of the business.
+On June 16, 2023, President and CEO Grumhaus David D Jr. bought 2,500 shares of Duff & Phelps Utility & Infrastructure Fund Inc. (DPG, Financial), a closed-end investment company that primarily invests in equity and fixed income securities of domestic and foreign utility and infrastructure companies.
+This insider purchase is worth noting as it may signal confidence in the company's future prospects and performance.

-The recent insider buying activity coincides with a relatively stable stock price for Duff & Phelps Utility & Infrastructure Fund Inc. Shares of the company were trading at $10.08 apiece on the day of Grumhaus David D Jr.'s recent buy, giving the stock a market cap of $386.106 million.
+The insider transaction history for Duff & Phelps Utility & Infrastructure Fund Inc. shows a total of 3 insider buys over the past year, with no insider sells during the same period.
+This trend suggests that insiders are confident in the company's prospects and are accumulating shares for potential future gains.

-To assess the valuation of Duff & Phelps Utility & Infrastructure Fund Inc., we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.
-The GF Value is calculated based on the following three factors:
+Shares of Duff & Phelps Utility & Infrastructure Fund Inc. were trading at $10.08 apiece on the day of Grumhaus David D Jr.'s recent buy, giving the stock a market cap of $386.106 million.

 - Historical multiples (price-earnings ratio, price-sales ratio, price-book ratio, and price-to-free cash flow) that the stock has traded at.